horsemaker/neogcamp-levelZero-only-concepts/lecture-3-getting-started-with-html5/README.md

 - Here, **HyperText** means a text which contains links to other texts and **Markup Language** is a computer language that uses tags to define elements within a document.

 ***HTML and CSS are not programming, they are more about using high level tokens used to show that how the page should look like***

+## Semantic HTML
+- In programming Semantic refers to the meaning of the code.
+It tells that what is the purpose of this piece of code
+    -  Eg. `<h1>` tag is used to write the main heading of the webpage So the data written within this tag then it is understood that it is the main title.
+- But in case of `<div>`, it is used wrap flow content.
+It has no effect on the content.
+It is a **non-semantic** tag.